 Embedded Analytics with the use of API gives the platforms the ability to use data from multiple sources and blend them together to form valuable insights.
 For example, one can blend the data from platforms like excel or other platforms to mash them together in one place

 You can also see a lot of Business Intelligence platforms with embedded analytics software like Qlik and Power BI (which we are technology partners with), which would help generate insights through dashboards, right at the point of decision making to maximize the value you can generate with the same amount of data.

 This shows how the integration across platforms can be seamless and robust to create a one-stop dashboard or platform for all the required KPIs or KRA’s or even as an e-commerce platform to interact with channel partners without having any manual interventions reducing the time, effort and capital to be involved in the business while also creating value for all the stakeholders and users.
 All of this has been made possible by API which is helping different sources integrate with one another.

 Make the most of your resources and get critical insights on a real-time basis by embedding BI and Analytics

-In conclusion, the opportunities being generated using API is growing day by day and the cases presented are just the tip of an iceberg.
-The opportunity to use data available not only on your website but also of other platforms would be beneficial to create a competitive advantage to the companies.
+In conclusion, the opportunities being generated using API are growing day by day and the cases presented are just the tip of an iceberg.
+The opportunity to use data available not only on your website but also on other platforms would be beneficial to create a competitive advantage for the companies.
 And with the help of Embedded Analytics, the hesitance of changing to a different platform can be removed as insights can be embedded right into the existing decision-making touchpoints without adding another task to open.